#1067 The Sun Set Malibu (1971-1972)

 Who had the best tan?
-Well of couse it's "the #1070 Sun Set Malibu Barbie"!
+Well of couse it's the #1070 The Sun Set Malibu Barbie!
 She had beautiful long blonde hair with lavender sunglasses on top her head.
 Mattel used the Stacey head mold on this girl.
-The "Malibu" dolls were an instant hit.
+The Malibu dolls were an instant hit.
 So popular, that Mattel added Malibu friends and family soon after.
 By 1973 she no longer had the Japan Marking, she was now made in Taiwan.
-Later in 1974, her marking changed again to "made in Korea".
-Along with the doll, the packaging included an aqua one-piece swim-suit, lavender sunglasses, and a yellow towel.
+Later in 1974, her marking changed again to made in Korea.
+Along with the doll, the packaging included an aqua one-piece swimsuit, lavender sunglasses, and a yellow towel.
 In 1975 she wore a rose colored swimsuit but no additional accessories.

 In 1973 she was made in Taiwan and wore the same clothes as shown above.
 The 1974 dolls were made in Korea and still had the wrist tag, sunglasses, yellow towel, and wore the blue swim suit.
 This 1974 Korea doll is shown with her mail-order shipper box rather than a store box.
 From 1971-1974 the store box did not change.

 This doll had the Korea Marking and new color of swim suit.
 She did not have a towel, sunglasses or wrist tag.
 Shown above is the 1975 white box and next to it is the redesigned 1976 rose colored box with out the wording "The Sun Set".